Our Story

 Executive Director & Founder

-With over 20 years in education, Sari has served as a classroom teacher, nonprofit school director, and aloha ʻāina education coordinator.
-She works with local and global communities to develop programs centered on conservation and aloha ʻāina.
-Rooted in her belief in the reciprocal relationship between people and place, Sari is dedicated to fostering meaningful connections for all.
+With more than 20 years in education, Sari has served as a classroom teacher, nonprofit school director, and aloha ʻāina education coordinator.
+She works with communities both locally and globally to create programs grounded in conservation and cultural practice.
+Rooted in the belief that people and place care for one another, Sari is dedicated to building meaningful, lasting relationships that support thriving ecosystems and communities.